mysensors/NodeManager/README.md

     int getValueInt();
     float getValueFloat();
     char* getValueString();
-    // [15] After how many cycles the sensor will report back its measure (default: 1 cycle) void setReportIntervalCycles(int value);
     // [16] After how many minutes the sensor will report back its measure (default: 1 cycle) void setReportIntervalMinutes(int value);
     // process a remote request